The Dutch Limited Partnership CV

 (Comanditaire Venootschaap) CV

 The Netherlands is not generally considered a tax haven or low tax jurisdiction but the country is well regulated.
-It is considered an open, top tier jurisdiction which welcomes international business and boasts millenary experience in trade, financial services, and more.
+It is considered an open, top tier jurisdiction that welcomes international business and boasts millenary experience in the trade, financial services, and more.

-The Netherlands is a highly developed member state of the EU, and a jurisdiction with a standard level of taxation.
-The rate of corporate tax in Netherlands is 25%.
+The Netherlands is a highly developed member state of the EU, and jurisdiction with a standard level of taxation.
+The rate of corporate tax in the Netherlands is 25%.

 However, Dutch legislation provides the opportunity of registering and using Netherlands entities with a zero rate of tax using a vehicle known as a Commanditaire Venootschaap (CV), similar in its composition to most limited partnerships in other jurisdictions.

 The CV is a limited partnership having no less than two partners.
-One of the partners is a General Partner, while the other partners have the status of Limited Partners.
+One of the partners is a General Partner, while the other partners have the status of Limited Partner.